Do What You Do (Jermaine Jackson song)

-"Do What You Do" is a song by American R&B singer Jermaine Jackson, sibling of singers Michael and Janet Jackson and former member of the Jackson 5.
-It was released as the second US single from his 1984 self-titled album in the United States but marketed as Dynamite in the United Kingdom and other countries.
+"Do What You Do" is a song by American R&B singer Jermaine Jackson.
+It was released in October 1984 as the second US single from his self-titled album (marketed as Dynamite in international territories), and as the fourth single in Europe, serving as the follow-up to the hit single "When the Rain Begins to Fall".

-The song was released as the fourth single in Europe, as the follow-up to the successful "When the Rain Begins to Fall" single.
+The single was one of Jackson's first major releases with Arista Records, following a lengthy career with Motown Records both as a member of the Jackson 5 and as a solo artist.

-The single was one of Jermaine's first releases with Arista Records after a long recording career with Motown Records, first as a member of the Jackson 5, then later as a solo artist.
-Although Jermaine Jackson never achieved the same level of solo success as sister Janet or brother Michael, "Do What You Do" was one of six top 20 solo hits on the Billboard Hot 100 chart for the singer.
-The song peaked at No. 13 on the Hot 100, No. 14 on the Billboard R&B chart, and spent three weeks atop the Billboard Adult Contemporary chart.
-In Canada, it peaked on the RPM Top Singles chart at No. 29.
-The song was one of Jackson's biggest hits in the UK, where it reached No. 6 on the UK Singles Chart.
+The song became a commercial success, securing its place as one of his six top 20 solo hits on the US Billboard Hot 100, where it peaked at No. 13.
+Additionally, the ballad reached No. 14 on the Billboard R&B chart and spent three weeks at No. 1 on the Billboard Adult Contemporary chart.
+Internationally, the single peaked at No. 29 on Canada's RPM Top Singles chart and became one of Jackson's biggest hits in the United Kingdom, reaching No. 6 on the UK Singles Chart.